Questions about the Amish and Agriculture

 No. In fact, some Amish greatly dislike farming.
 Thankfully, not all Amish have to farm.
 Many go into any of a variety of businesses or work for non-Amish employers in factories and other jobs.

-Why are fewer Amish farming?
+Why are there fewer Amish farms?

 While the total number of farmers has perhaps increased, the percentage of the Amish population in agriculture has certainly decreased over the past few decades.